shankswhite/CS5008GroupProject/README.md

 [![Download Win](https://img.shields.io/badge/Download-Win-brightgreen?logo=github)](https://drive.google.com/drive/folders/1D8zUZ1wIoVny_iM_nRBHavIzM3Y9s48j?usp=sharing)

 Download FAQ:
+1. You can download the whole repository to compile the game by "make" in ./Codes in terminal, then should be fine.
-1. The first time you run it on mac, you need to right-click on the file and select open to open it.
-Or you can compile it yourself by "make" in ./Codes
+2. The first time you run it on mac, you need to right-click on the file and select open to open it.
-2. On windows, you can download CS5008.exe & freeglut.dll from the ./windows directory if the link above pops up the malicious error (no virus for sure, just because of .exe source file).
+3. On windows, you can download CS5008.exe & freeglut.dll from the ./windows directory if the link above pops up the malicious error (no virus for sure, just because of .exe source file).

 Developers: